Welcome to DS701

 Course webpage

-Almost all details of the course can be found on this webpage
+Syllabus, lecture schedule, and course notes can be found on this webpage

 Bookmark this page!

-Feel free to explore, experiment, and modify this code as you see fit.
+Feel free to fork the repository to explore, experiment, and modify this code as you see fit.

 If you want to clone or fork the repository using git, please feel free.
 If you find a bug, feel free to submit a pull request.
 Some of the lectures are based on Introduction to Data Mining, by Tan, Steinbach and Kumar.
 This is a good place to go for more detail if some methodological aspect is not clear.